Worship Service begins at 10:00 am

 • Communion is served numerous times a year, but not every Sunday.
 Participation is open to all people attending the service, but it is not mandatory.

 • An offering of money is collected to support the work of the church.
 There is no set amount; people give as they are able.
 This supports our congregation (maintaining the building, providing programs, paying staff), and also the work of the church around the world through the national Mission and Service Fund.

 • At the end of the service, people often gather for refreshments and conversation.
 It’s there for everyone and you don’t have to be a member to join in.

 Although we often find wisdom within the written word of God, this is not the only medium through which the living word of God touches our spirits.
 Often music can stir the soul.
 Whether it is through the poetry of the words or the flight of the composition, music can often convey to us the joy and tears of God.

 At Wesley we believe that music is one of the foundations of worship.
 However, we acknowledge that the principle choir is the congregation not those who offer an anthem each Sunday.
 The choir is here to support the congregational singing as well as offer a ministry through its music.
 It is not a presentation.

-Our organist Ted Ellis believes in supporting worship with his music.
-In combination with the electric keyboard, the organ and piano, Ted is able to provide us with a wide variety of music.
-Cindy Ellis and the Chime Choir meet every Thursday evening to practice their beautiful chimes.
+Our organist Breanne Doekes believes in supporting worship with his music.
+In combination with the electric keyboard, the organ and piano, Breanne is able to provide us with a wide variety of music.
+Marian Hyatt and the Chime Choir meet every Thursday evening to practice their beautiful chimes.